-Wearing the right clothing on your kayaking adventure can mean the difference between having a fantastic time and having a miserable experience.
+Knowing what to wear kayaking can mean the difference between having a fantastic time and having a miserable experience.
 No one likes the feeling of being cold or wet… or getting hypothermia!

-Choosing what clothing to wear on your kayaking trip can seem overwhelming, however, there are a myriad of different types of kayak clothing on the market, and it can be difficult to know exactly what you need to keep safe and comfortable, no matter what the conditions are.
+Choosing what clothing to wear on your kayaking trip can seem overwhelming, however, there are a myriad of different types of kayak clothing on the market, too.
+And it can be difficult to know exactly what you need to keep safe and comfortable, no matter what the conditions are.

 Well, worry no more!
 We’ve pulled together this guide to show you the way.
 In it, you’ll find the best advice on how to prepare for your journey and anticipate what kind of clothing you’ll need, plus tips for how to stay safe and comfortable if the weather is scorching hot or bitterly cold.